Why are there individual keywords for different multiples of π

 I was curious:

-// The Processing constants are evaluated as double and then cast to float.
+// The Processing constants are evaluated as doubles and then cast to floats.

 println(HALF_PI == PI / 2);